Schorman Center Services

 Monthly women’s grief group, 3rd Tuesday monthly , 5PM First Lutheran Church, Warren

-Weekly grief yoga classes, every Wednesday at 5 PM, First Lutheran Church, Warren
+Weekly grief yoga classes, every Wednesday at 5 PM, First Lutheran Church, Warren, $5.00 per class

 Family grief counseling as requested